kalabox/kalabox/docs/users/config.md

 #### Tradeoffs

-When it comes to file sharing in Virtual Machine based local development environments there are essentially two major things to consider:
+When it comes to file sharing in Virtual Machine-based local development environments there are essentially two major things to consider:

   1. How fast can my code change get from my host to my VM?
   2. How fast will my app/site load?

 **Fast code changes**

-Solutions like `vbfs` or `nfs` which mount files over the network provide instantaneous changes.
-They also require the remote machine "check in" to see if there are any changes to a file before it is read or written.
+Solutions like `vbfs` or `nfs`, which mount files over the network, provide instantaneous changes.
+They also require the remote machine to "check in" to see if there are any changes to a file before it is read or written.
 For a site or app with a few files this is no big deal.
-However, when you have an app using a modern CMS like Drupal with thousands of files this "checking in" can substantial slow a page load from less than a second to 5, 10, 40 or never seconds depending on the load.
+However, when you have an app using a modern CMS like Drupal with thousands of files, this "checking in" can substantially slow a page load from less than a second to 5, 10, 40 or never seconds, depending on the load.

-If you are a sitebuilder who does a lot of things through the UI instead of directly in code these solutions can burn a lot of time.
+If you are a sitebuilder who works through the UI instead of directly in code, these solutions can burn a lot of time.

 **Fast page loads**